matt-42/silicon/_docs/hello_world.md

 ```

 All the variables starting with _ are called symbols.
 They are the
 core of the static paradigm of the framework.
-To generate there
+To generate their
 definition, use the ```iod_generate_symbols``` tool provided by the
 iod library and located in the directory
 ```__YOUR__INSTALL__PREFIX__/bin```: